Richard Meale: Los Angeles 1960–1961

-His career side-stepped the well-worn path of Australian musicians to England.
-Instead he played in the musical ensembles of Bali, Java and Japan at the Institute of Ethnomusicology at the University of California, Los Angeles and at other American institutions on a Ford Foundation grant.
-The end result was two works exploring the world of Basho and Edo Japan, Clouds now and then and Nocturnes: soon it will die.
+Meale side-stepped the well-worn path of Australian musicians to England.
+Instead he played in the ethnic musical ensembles of Bali, Java and Japan at the Institute of Ethnomusicology at the University of California, Los Angeles and at other American institutions on a Ford Foundation grant.
+The result was two works exploring the world of the poet Matsuo Bashō and the Edo period in Japan, Clouds now and then and Cicada.
+Nocturnes, symphonic in scope but not in form, had responded to the symbolism of the heavens.
+However esoteric-seeming, these works were intended, following McLuhan, to address the tribe of the emerging global village.
+John Carmody thought Nocturnes in particular a great and exciting score for a tribal world audience.

 Spain

 Classical Spain was another world that called.
-Very High Kings is Meale's tribute to the mystical experience of Christopher Columbus; Los Aloboradas to the troubadours; Homage to García Lorca is what it says.
-Yet Meale's trip to Spain showed that his attachment was to imaginary worlds: the actual Spanish light reminded him painfully of Australia and he returned home.
+Very High Kings (Columbus's grateful salutation to Ferdinand and Isabella) is Meale's tribute to the mystical ambition of Christopher Columbus; Los Alboradas to the Spanish troubadours; Homage to García Lorca is what it says.